Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 If you’re flying with Bulgaria Air, the flag-carrier of Bulgaria, pets are allowed both in the cabin and in the hold.
-A maximum weight of 8kg applies for pets in the cabin, except on two flights to and from Paris operated by Air France, where a maximum weight of 6kg instead applies.
+A maximum weight of 8kg applies for pets in the cabin, including the carrier, which can measure up to 48 x 35 x 22 cm.

 Canaryfly (Spain)